Day 1: Greater Windhoek

 Fish River Canyon

-Today, you have the opportunity to take in the dramatic nature all day long.
-From numerous viewpoints, there are always views of the gorge.
-The most famous is undoubtedly the one at Hells Bend, the Hell Curve.
-We can only advise against descending to the riverbed, it can get very hot here and the descents are very steep.
-But you can also discover a lot at the top.
-The wildlife population has recovered very well and with a bit of luck you can see mountain zebras, springboks, ostriches, giraffes, oryx antelopes, cow antelopes and kudus here.
+Today you have the entire day to soak in the dramatic scenery.
+Numerous viewpoints offer constant vistas into the gorge.
+The most famous is undoubtedly the one at Hell's Bend.
+We strongly advise against descending to the riverbed, as it can get extremely hot and the paths are very steep.
+However, there is plenty to discover from the rim as well.
+The wildlife population has recovered very well, and with a bit of luck, you may see mountain zebras, springboks, ostriches, giraffes, oryx, hartebeests, and kudus.

 Day 20: Mariental

-From Fish River Canyon, it's now heading north again.
-You'll pass Keetmanshoop, a small town with much evidence of German colonial history.
-There is a remarkable quiver tree forest in the surrounding area and a variety of bizarre rock formations in the Giants Playground.
-Marienthal, your destination for the night, is the capital of the region and supplies the surrounding communities and farms.
-The Hardap Reservoir, which enables irrigated agriculture in the region, is in the immediate vicinity.
+From the Fish River Canyon, you now head north again.
+You will pass through Keetmanshoop, a small town that still bears many traces of German colonial history.
+Nearby, you will find a remarkable quiver tree forest and a multitude of bizarre rock formations at the Giant's Playground.
+Mariental, your destination for the night, is the regional capital and serves the surrounding communities and farms.
+Located in the immediate vicinity is the Hardap Dam, which enables irrigation farming in the region.

 Day 21: Windhoek

-After check-out, depending on the booked program or departure time, you still have some time to buy the last souvenirs or stroll through Windhoek's streets again.
+After checking out, depending on your booked program or flight time, you will have some time to pick up last-minute souvenirs or take one final stroll through the streets of Windhoek.

-You will then drive back to the car rental company and drop off your vehicle.
-An employee will then drive you to the airport.
+Afterward, you will drive back to the rental car agency to return your vehicle.
+A staff member will then take you to the airport.